arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 	_Creating a New Task_

-	This sends a POST request to the new mobile service hosted in Windows Azure.
+	This sends a POST request to the new mobile service hosted in Microsoft Azure.
 Data from the request is inserted into the TodoItem table.
 Items stored in the table are returned by the mobile service, and the data is displayed in the second column in the app.

 	> **Note:** In the next task you will review the code that accesses your mobile service to query and insert data, which is found in the app.js file.